wwright71/engr3/README.md

 ### Assignment Description

-1. Open this workspaceLinks to an external site., make a copy for yourself, and replace the word "copy" in the title with your name.
+1. Make a copy of the assignment and rename it with your name

-2. The first two tabs contain instructions, and the last four contain the drawings you will use to create the part.
+2. The first 2 slides are instructions and the last 2 are for you to work on

-3. Create a new part studio and rename it "swing arm."
+3. Create a new part and rename it to "swing arm

-4. Design the part using the four drawings as a guide.
-Notice that the three dimensions are not defined directly.
-These dimensions will change values, so it is a good idea to define them as variables so that you can easily change them later.
+4. Design the part using the drawings and define variables that they can change depending on the assignment

-5. Update the model based on the dimensions and materials listed in the instructions step 2 tab of your Swing Arm -- Just Drawings document.
+5. Update model based off of the question asked and submit the mass

 ### Evidence